evanx/redishub-legacy/README.md

 Try: https://demo.redishub.com/routes

+Hint: Try URI `/register-expire` to register a ephemeral keyspace.

 Documentation: https://github.com/evanx/rquery

 Note that (insecure) HTTP access to all RedisHub domains, and some other URLs, are redirected to this info page.